Hi Sweet Friends,

 Cooked swiss chard contains 2 mg of iron per cup 1/2 cup serving.
 This Butternut Squash and Chard Vegan Lasagna is a great one to feed the whole family!

 Quinoa is an ancient grain that contains 1.4 mg of iron per 1/2 cup serving.
-Some great ways to use cooked quinoa include:
+Try one of these iron rich meals:

 Finally, a fruit!
 Dried fruits like apricots can be good sources of iron.
 Dried apricots contain 1 mg of iron per 1/3 cup serving (or 40 g).